Epicodus-Curriculum/c-sharp-full-stack/5a_cr_c_sharp_independent_project_old.md

 ## Independent Projects Overview
 ---

 Welcome to your first C# independent project!
-Project prompts will be available on Epicenter at 8:00 am Friday for both full-time and part-time students.
+Project prompts will be available on Epicenter at 8:00 am Friday for full-time students and 8:00 am on Thursday for part-time students.
 Before you begin your project, make sure to take a moment to review the [Independent Projects and Code Reviews](https://new.learnhowtoprogram.com/prework/getting-started-at-epicodus/independent-projects-and-code-reviews) lesson.

 ## Test-Driven Development with C# Project Objectives
 ---